tsrobinson/cjbart/cran-comments.md

 ## Submission

+This is a re-submission that sets the number of OpenMP cores to prevent long debian runtimes.

-This submission makes minor changes to improve usage on Windows systems.
+The original submission makes minor changes to improve usage on Windows systems.

 ## Test environments
 * Local OS X install, R 4.3.0